Myanmar's young 'Generation Z' protesters take on the military | DW | 17.02.2021

 The protesters know that the military can carry out arbitrary arrests and that a planned "cybersecurity law" will make it harder to organize and speak out online.

-Last Sunday, the military countered protesters in Yangon with armored vehicles, and since then, the number of demonstrators on the streets has slightly decreased.
+Last Sunday, the military used armored vehicles to counter the protesters in Yangon and since then the number of demonstrators on the streets has slightly decreased.

 The demonstrators are united in rejecting the military dictatorship.
 However, they do not yet have a common idea as to what Myanmar should look like in the future.
 In many ways, the movement today is similar to the 1988 protest movement.

 At that time, a broad alliance was formed that was united around the general rejection of the military and enthusiasm for Aung San Suu Kyi.
-It is important to note, however, that the 1988 movement was unsuccessful.
+However, that movement was unsuccessful.

 Although the current street protests are a visible sign of discontent, the civil disobedience campaign has had a stronger impact.